 - matching receipts to the wrong invoice

 If you don’t yet have an accountant and you feel that your books are getting on top of you, now is the time to look into it.
 Take a look at our directory of accountants to find a practice that suits your business.

 You could try automating some of your day-to-day bookkeeping with FreeAgent – take a 30-day free trial to find out how it can help you to nail the daily admin.

 File your Self Assessment and VAT returns on time

 Remember that HMRC is more likely to select your accounts for review if you submit tax or VAT returns late.
 FreeAgent provides a unique tax timeline that shows live updates of your tax position and upcoming deadlines.

 Based on the data you enter throughout the year, FreeAgent populates your Self Assessment tax returns and VAT returns with much of the information that HMRC requires.
-For sole traders, FreeAgent completes as much as 90% of the Self Employment page of the Self Assessment tax return.
+For sole traders, FreeAgent completes parts of the Self Employment page of the Self Assessment tax return.

 You can also give your accountant access to your FreeAgent account so they can check that the information on your returns is correct and, if you give them authority to do so, even file on your behalf.

 Remember, when you have tidy, up-to-date records, you’ll not only be ready if HMRC opens an enquiry, but you’ll also know how your business is doing on a day-to-day basis.
 This will enable you to sort out any problems in your accounts before they become major issues.